PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Tutorials/Mario Pyramid (Easy)/english.md

-print hashes in the terminal to make a pyramid.
+print hashes in the Terminal to make a pyramid.

 ![] show picture of mario's pyramid